Ramon Perellós

-Ramon Rabasa de Perellós y Rocafull (/ca/; 1637 in Valencia – 10 January 1720 in Valletta) was a Spanish knight of Aragon who served as the 64th Prince and Grand Master of the Order of Malta from 1697 until his death.
+Ramon Rabasa de Perellós y Rocafull (/ca/; 1637 in Valencia – 10 January 1720 in Valletta) was a Spanish knight from the Crown of Aragon who served as the 64th Prince and Grand Master of the Order of Malta from 1697 until his death.
 He was of Valencian origin and was 60 years old when he was elected as Grand Master.

 Biography

 Ramon Perellós (1637–1720) was the son of the eighth Lord of Benetússer and fifth Baron of Dos Aguas and of María de Rocafull y Vives de Boil, his consort.
 He joined the Order of Malta at the age of sixteen following family tradition.
 In 1658 he joined the board of the Master and in 1697 was elected Grand Master and remained so until his death in 1720.

 Malta had organised the Consulato del Mare (Consulate of the Sea) for the first time on 1 September 1697 per initiative of Grandmaster Perellós.
 At the consulate it was decided that four merchants familiar enough with maritime procedures shall be appointed consuls to administer justice, on similar approach to Barcelona and Messina.
 In 1697, Perellós gave a collection of tapestries to St. John's Co-Cathedral, and commissioned another set of tapestries for the Grand Master's Palace.

 Perellós established foreign relations between Malta and Russia for the first time in 1698.
 During his rule the coastal fortifications of Malta were strengthened by the construction of batteries, redoubts, and entrenchments.
 He also was the driving force behind the third rate squadron of the order which was eventually inaugurated in 1705.
 In 1707 he entrusted Romano Carapecchia with the reorganisation of the drainage system in Valletta.
 He built two country residences, Villa Perellos in Paola and Casa Perellos in Żejtun.

 He died after nearly 23 years as a ruler, due to illness and old age.
 His coat of arms was represented by three black pears against a golden background.
 His funerary monument is found at St. John's Co-Cathedral in Valletta and is considered to be one of the best examples of baroque art in Malta.